jezzaayt/UpdateInsight/readme.md

 3. **Show Content**:
     - Allows a Notyf to show the previous saved content of the page

+## Themes
+Switching themes on the top right icon button.

+1. **Bright Theme**
+   - Bright, with yellow more of a light mode but with yellow background over white.

+2. **Dark Theme**
+   - A usual dark mode/theme with black theme.

-## Future Enhancements -- Considering
+## Future Enhancements -- To Consider

 - **Dynamic Content Update**: Automatic updates at regular intervals, eliminating the need to manually click a button every few hours.